Social Security Scotland: Winter Heating Payment

 Winter Heating Payment replaced the Cold Weather Payment in 2023 to help with winter costs for people who receive who income benefits who might have extra heating needs.
 To be eligible, people need to be in receipt of a qualifying benefit and meet an additional criteria during a qualifying week in November 2022.
 The benefit is automatically paid and currently is a payment of £50.

 Pension Age Winter Heating Payment

-Originally planned to be implemented for the winter of 2024, implementation was delayed to winter 2025.
 Pension Age Winter Heating Payment helps people of pension age who receive certain benefits pay their heating bills.
 It replaces Winter Fuel Payment for people in Scotland and has the same eligibility rules.

 Upcoming Benefits

 Employment Injury Assistance

 Employment Injury Assistance is planned to replace Industrial Injuries Disablement Benefit (IIDB) after the 2026 election.